-No young boy can forget the fascination of travelling with his father on a two-wheeler in a big city and the way he would find his way home each time you go out with him.
-His vehicle can travel faster than you can count the trees on the roadside.
-It is almost musical to feel the air…
+No young boy can forget the fascination of travelling with his father on a two-wheeler in a big city.
+His father would find a way home each time he went out with him.
+His father’s motor vehicle can travel faster than he can count the trees on the roadside.
+The sound of air gushing around his ears feels musical…

-What is scaring, is the way he takes a sharp turn (you dare trying this with your tricycle).
-Occasionally, if you ask a question in between, he would turn to you and that may upset his rhythm and you say to yourself “ouch!”.
+What is scaring, is the way his father takes a sharp turn (he dares trying this with a tricycle).
+Occasionally, if he asks a question in between, his father would turn behind and that may upset his rhythm and he says to himself “ouch!”.
 Nothing happens.
-He is calm and just continues to do what he is doing.
-Finally, he reaches the same road, the only road you can recognize.
+His father is calm and just continues with his gear shifting.
+Finally, they reach the same road, the only road the boy can recognize.

-After several years of impatience, you finally get a chance to see the city on your own.
-There is no one travelling with you or no one to ask untimely questions to you the way you would do to your father.
-You start.
-You have some idea of the place you want to visit because you have travelled a fair bit on your bicycle by now.
-However, there is a lot, which you don’t know anything about.
-Inspite of going through maps, you end up stopping at least three times on the way asking others for directions.
-You somehow reach your place.
-You face similar problems on the way back because you have to take a different route.
-You say to yourself, “this is just not the way”.
+After several years of impatience, the boy gets a chance to see the city on his own.
+There is no one travelling with him or no one to ask untimely questions to him the way he would do to his father.
+He starts.
+He has some idea of the place he wants to visit because he has travelled a fair bit on his bicycle by now.
+However, there is a lot, which he doesn’t know anything about.
+Despite having gone through maps, he ends up stopping at least three times on the way asking others for directions.
+He somehow reaches his destination.
+He faces similar problems on the way back because he has to take a different route.
+He says to himself, “this is just not the way”.

-You stop for a while.
-You close your eyes and recollect the unforgettable experience of travelling with your father to unknown places.
-You recollect how he thinks directions in his mind and easily tells you which way to go.
-You start again and feel the air again.
-Very soon, you know that you are on the right track.
+He stops for a while and closes his eyes.
+He recollects the unforgettable experience of travelling with his father to unknown places.
+He imagines how his father thinks directions in the mind and easily tells which way to go.
+He starts again and the air feels rhythmic again.
+Very soon, he knows that he is on the right track.

-You wonder, whether you learnt spatial awareness from your father or it is an instinctive behaviour.
-You know that your dad could do it, because he has travelled a lot.
-Then you recognize that you have some instinct and you also have a great dad!
+He wonders, whether he learnt spatial awareness from his father or it is an instinctive behaviour.
+He knows that his father could do it, because his father has travelled a lot.
+Then he recognizes that he has some instinct and he also has a great dad!